 Becoming a manager for the first time is exciting, but a wise man once said, “with great power comes great responsibility.”

-If you want to lead your team to success, you’ll need to learn how to manage staff effectively.
+You’ll need to learn how to manage staff effectively to lead your team to success.
 Fortunately, good management skills can be developed with little practice and persistence.

 Management Tips for New Managers

 When becoming a manager for the first time, especially if you’re coming to the role from a non-traditional line of progression, you need to make adjustments.
 The same tactics that work for your success can’t necessarily be applied to your team.
-In addition, many new managers find it difficult to adjust to their newly acquired authority.
+In addition, many new managers find adjusting to their newly acquired authority difficult.

 According to a Center for Creative Leadership study, the top 5 struggles that new managers face are as follows: adjustment to management and displaying authority, developing managerial effectiveness, leading team achievement, managing internal stakeholders, and motivating others.

-If you’re becoming a manager for the first time, here are some ways to preempt some of these issues and prepare for your new position.
+If you’re becoming a manager for the first time, here are ways to preempt some issues and prepare for your new position.